RallyApps/PortfolioItemThroughput/README.md

 ##License

-rally-feature-throughput is released under the MIT license.
+Feature Throughput is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/osulehria/rally-feature-throughput/master/LICENSE) for the full text.